-EOS will use clever parallelization techniques on top of Graphene, an Open Source, mostly C++, blockchain implementation that was originally developed as the foundation of Bitshares, a cryptocurrency exchange marketplace.
-Thanks to this brilliant design, EOS promises it will be able to support more than 100,000 transactions per second – more than adequate speed to support NYSE, VISA and cryptokitties on one blockchain.
+EOS uses clever parallelization techniques on top of Graphene, an Open Source, mostly C++, blockchain implementation that was originally developed as the foundation of Bitshares, a cryptocurrency exchange marketplace.
+Thanks to this design, EOS promises it will be able to support more than 100,000 transactions per second – more than adequate speed to support NYSE, VISA and cryptokitties on one blockchain.

 EOS pulls off this remarkable scalability through the use of something that’s called dPOS – delegated proof-of-stake.
 While in conventional POS and POW blockchains there are unlimited number of nodes and miners who are in competition to produce a new block, in EOS this number is finite and will be limited to 21 nodes.
 The 21 nodes aka block producers will be elected by network participants and token holders through a voting mechanism.

 Ethereum supporters will be fast to jump on this and mention that this setup is much more centralized than Vitalik’s ETH blockchain.
 But is that really the case?
-A peer reviewed study conducted couple of months ago indicates that EOS might actually be a more decentralized network than Bitcoin or Ethereum.
+A peer reviewed study conducted at the beginning of the year indicates that EOS might actually be a more decentralized network than Bitcoin or Ethereum.

 Other findings from the same paper